kennysmithed/oels2022/oels_practical_wk8.md

   images_to_preload.push(foil_image);
 ```

-We adding the path for the sound file (all our sound files are in the `sounds` directory and have `.wav` on the end)
+We add the path for the sound file (all our sound files are in the `sounds` directory and have `.wav` on the end)

 ```js
   //create sound file name
   var sound_file = "sounds/" + sound + ".wav";
 ```

-We then do some randomisation stuff: we generate a random wait using our `random_wait` function (for the period of silence before the confederate starts speaking), and we shuffle the order in which the two images will be displayed.
+We then do some randomisation stuff: we generate a random wait using our `random_wait` function (for the period of silence before the confederate starts speaking), and we shuffle the order in which the two images will be displayed on-screen.
 Note that we are doing this here, when we create the trial, rather than in the `on_start`, because our picture selection trial is actually going to have a sequence of two trials in it, and we want them to have the pictures in the same order (it would be super-weird if the order of the images flip part-way through the trial!).
+There are several ways this could be achieved, I thought this was the simplest.

 ```js
   //generate random wait and random order of images